Sweden-Mayhem/site/content/minecraft/help.md

 The four central locations in **Sanctuary** rotate through different events, NPCs, and structures.
 Most are active between **08:00 - 23:00** Swedish time, though some minor occurrences happen outside those hours.

 Each structure includes at least one container (often hidden) that may contain loot, refreshed at random intervals.
-Anyone can take these items, so check them frequently.
+Anyone can take these items, so check them frequently!

 Right-click any NPC to interact.
-Some may only respond if you hold the correct item.
+Some may only respond with the correct item in your inventory.

 ## Edicts